geosolutions-it/MapStore2/docs/user-guide/rule-manager.md

 * Select the **Layer**: choose from the layers available on the selected GeoServer instance.

 * Add the **Validity Period**: specify the start and end dates for access to the service, workspace, and/or layer.
+The rule thus defined is be applied at run time only within the date period defined.

 * Select the **Access** type: choose between `ALLOW` o `DENY`